Mzubac125/dbt-snowflake-airflow-ELT-Project/README.md

 Within the database, I created a schema to logically organize my transformed tables.
 I then created three tables for boxes, cancels, and pauses and populated them using the data from [here](https://drive.google.com/drive/folders/140jRpRUOGCWDLtg1q1GtEz53JINi4aUE).

 After setting up the Snowflake infrastructure, I configured dbt Cloud to connect to Snowflake by setting up a new dbt project and defining the connection details.
 Once the connection was established, I created dbt models to transform raw data, with staging models handling cleaning, while transformation models applied business logic to generate fact and dimension tables.
 Additionally, I created a dbt macro to convert the started_week column from YYYY-Www format (ex.
 2016-W52) into an actual date format, ensuring easier analysis.
+To maintain data quality and consistency, I implemented dbt tests, including built-in tests for uniqueness and not-null constraints, as well as custom tests to validate business rules.

 ## Orchestrating the Pipeline with Airflow and Astronomer Cosmos:
 I first initialized an Astros project on my local machine